kumahq/kuma/docs/madr/decisions/046-meshservice-policy-matching.md

 #### Status

-Similar to Gateway API conditions, we report back as status conditions if a route targets a
-`MeshService`/port tuple that doesn't exist.
+Similar to Gateway API conditions, we report back as status conditions on the policy/route if a policy/route targets a `MeshService`/port tuple that doesn't exist.

 ### Positive Consequences